The Harmony Arts Festival features live music, art displays, outdoor movies and other entertainment along the waterfront

 While at the festival go for a stroll along the seawall, take the kids to the giant kids’ play area at John Lawson Park, have a swim in the ocean or enjoy the sun on the sand.
 And if you don’t want to spend the whole day at the festival, then check out all the other world-class places to visit nearby on the North Shore.

 TIP #4: Parking can be a challenge.
 If you can, take public transit.
 If you drive though, there is parking at Ambleside Park at the bottom of 13th Avenue if you turn east away from the festival.
-There is also street side parking all along the lower part of West Vancouver nearby.
-Park Royal shopping mall is also just a 10-minute-or-so walk away, although you’re not supposed to park there when you’re not shopping.
+There is also street side parking along the lower part of West Vancouver nearby.
+Park Royal Shopping Mall is also just a 10-minute-or-so walk away, although you’re not supposed to park there when you’re not shopping.

 See the Harmony Arts Festival website for further information about the West Vancouver event.

 For a list of other major festivals in the Lower Mainland, see the Festivals & Events Calendar.